 Current or recent research projects are listed hereafter:

 SAREP - Study Abroad Research in European Perspective (from Apr.
 2016) is the four-year COST (European Cooperation in Science and Technology) Action CA15130 lead by the University College Cork in Ireland.
 In the context of increasing international education and study abroad at both European and international level, SAREP aims to explore the nature, experiences, benefits and limitations of study and residence abroad in the case of second language learners who participate in growing numbers in international exchange programmes.
 SAREP adopts a multi-thematic prism, drawing on research relating to the learner's linguistic, intercultural, social, personal, academic and professional development, reflecting the widespread belief in the potential benefits that can accrue to the learner in a study abroad context.
 SAREP offers different insights into the complexity of study abroad as a context of second language learning through both quantitative and qualitative analysis, drawing on wide-ranging methodological approaches and tools of investigation.
-With the support of the Swiss State Secretariat for Education, Research and Innovation (SERI), USI has joined the SAREP Management Committee.
+With the support of the Swiss State Secretariat for Education, Research and Innovation (SERI), the SAREP Management Committee has been joined.
 Activity: contributions will be especially provided to the Working Group 3: ‘Integration and social networks in residence abroad’ and Working Group 5: ‘Interculturality and diversities in stays abroad’.